INDAPlus21/ogronman-sofiaa5-antonul-project/README.md

 ## Will do

-- [ x ]  Add at least one new block
+- [x]  Add at least one new block
-- [ x ]  Add at least one new crafting recipe
+- [x]  Add at least one new crafting recipe
 - [ ]  Add a block that changes texture depending on another block placed in it
 - [ ]  Add a slab of that block

 ## Want to do

-- [ x ]  Add different shapes
+- [x]  Add different shapes
 - [ ]  Add ability to waterlog the different shapes
 - [ ]  Add a custom generated biome
 - [ ]  Add a custom generated tree